Apply Now arrow

 Set up a Biz2Credit account and apply for business financing.

-Low credit business loans are financing options designed for business owners with low credit scores, a limited credit history, or past financial difficulties.
-Unlike traditional loans, they focus less on the borrower's creditworthiness and more on current cash flow, annual revenue, and business potential.
+Low credit business loans often have a lenient qualification requirement and are designed for business owners struggling with credit scores, have a limited credit history, or past financial difficulties.
+Unlike traditional loans, these loans focus less on the borrower's history and more on current cash flow, annual revenue, and business potential.

 Types of Business Financing for Poor Credit

-If you’re exploring low credit business loans, expect offers ranging from $5,000 to $50,000.
-The loan amounts vary based on your annual revenue, time in business, and cash flow strength.
-While exact terms differ by lender, most options for poor credit business loans come with higher interest rates, often between 15% to 50% APR.
+If you're exploring low credit business loans, offers may range from $5,000 to $50,000.
+However, the loan amounts vary based on your annual revenue, time in business, and cash flow strength.
+While exact terms differ by lender, most options for poor credit business loans come with higher annual percentage rates (APR).

 Before applying, understand if a personal guarantee, down payment, or collateral is needed.
 Being realistic about what you qualify for helps avoid rejections and prepares you for the true cost of financing.